SPLCC/SPLC/README.md

   The parsing tree will not be colored.
 - Allow partial C99/C11 features.
-  - The exception being `generic-selection` and `generc-association`.
+  - The exception being `generic-selection`, `generc-association`, atomic specifier, ...
+Please refer to `modules/splc/src/syntax.y`.
   - **Examples**:
     - Recursive macro substitution
     - Almost all C99 grammar